2010s in music: Trap

-Trap music is a style of Southern hip hop and gangsta rap that was developed in the late 1990s to early 2000s in the Southern United States.
-It is typified by double or triple-time sub-divided hi-hats, heavy, sub-bass layered kick drums from the Roland TR-808 drum machine, layered synthesizers and an overall dark, ominous or bleak atmosphere and lyrical content.
-The term "trap" referred to places where drug deals take place.
+Trap music is a style of Southern hip-hop and gangsta rap that was developed in the late 1990s to early 2000s in the Southern United States.
 In the 2010s, artists crossbred trap with dubstep to create trap EDM.
 It also influenced Latin trap music.

-Prominent rappers of the trap music subgenre during the 2010s include Gucci Mane, Future, 2 Chainz, Migos, Young Thug, 21 Savage, Kodak Black, Cardi B, Nasty C and Lil Baby, among several others.
-Trap music during the 2010s also helped record producers rise to prominence such as Mike Will Made It, Lex Luger, Southside, Metro Boomin, London on da Track, Murda Beatz, and more.
+Prominent rappers of the trap music subgenre during the 2010s include Gucci Mane, Young Thug, 21 Savage, Kodak Black, Cardi B, Nasty C and Lil Baby, among several others.
+Trap music during the 2010s also helped record producers rise to prominence such as Mike Will Made It, Lex Luger, Southside, Metro Boomin, London on da Track, and Murda Beatz.